 WARNING GRAPHIC IMAGES BELOW

-According to ER24 spokesperson Russel Meiring, the woman was found lying inside the home by the front door.
+According to the ER24 spokesperson, Russel Meiring, the woman was found lying inside her home by the front door.

 Meiring said according to the information at their disposal, the dogs attempted to attack another individual - a man who attempted to jump over the fence to rescue Kokolosi.

-He said bystanders at the scene said that the man shot at the dogs as they tried to attack him.
+He also said that bystanders on the scene explained the man shot at the dogs as they tried to attack him.